Vechro/ryence/README.md

 How do I install these manifests?
 ---------------------------------

-First you must add the bucket `scoop bucket add https://github.com/vechro/ryence.git`.
+First you must add the bucket `scoop bucket add ryence https://github.com/vechro/ryence.git`.
 Then you can `scoop install <manifest>` for any manifest in this bucket.